Riemann surfaces of second kind and effective finiteness theorems: ( )-bundles over Riemann surfaces

 \end{prop}

-{\bf Proof of Proposition \ref{prop4}.} Since the bundle is not isotopic to a locally holomorphically trivial bundle, it is not possible that all monodromies are powers of the same periodic braid, and by Lemma \ref{lem7} the set $L$ (see \eqref{eq7a}) is not empty.
+{\bf Proof of Proposition \ref{prop4}.} Since the bundle is not isotopic to a locally holomorphically trivial bundle, it is not possible that all monodromies are powers of the same periodic braid, and by Lemma \ref{lem7} the set

-By the Holomorphic Transversality Theorem \cite{KZ} the mapping $F$ can be approximated on relatively compact subsets of $X$ by holomorphic mappings to the symmetrized configuration space that are transverse to $\mathcal{H}$.
-Similarly as in the proof of Proposition \ref{prop2} we will therefore assume in the following (after slightly shrinking $X$ to a deformation retract of $X$ and approximating $F$) that $F$ is transverse to $\mathcal{H}$.
-Consider the set